esper-io/dev-docs/docs/home/espercli.md

 ```

 ### **Installs**
-Installs command used to list all installations on a device.
+Installs command is used to list all installations on a device.
 ```sh
 $ espercli installs [SUB-COMMANDS]
 ```
 #### Sub commands
 #### 1. list
 List all application installations on a device and can filter results by using different options listed below.
-Pagination used to limit the number of results, default is 20 results per page.
+Pagination is used to limit the number of results; default is 20 results per page.
 Active device is used to list if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli installs list [OPTIONS]
 ```